 Play Rock-Paper-Scissors to Choose Your Room

-The ground floor room (you can park right outside) has a King bed and private bathroom, and is decorated with photos and mementoes of when Roger and a few buddies rode bicycles 1,160 miles from Anchorage to Nome on the Iditarod trail—the first cyclists to do so.
+Each floor has its own space and personality, so a family can really spread out—the lodge is great for multi-generational families, or a group of friends to share.
+The ground floor 'Rock Room' has a king bed, bathroom, and is decorated with photos of when Roger and a few buddies rode bicycles 1,160 miles on snow from Anchorage to Nome on the Iditarod trail—the first cyclists to do so.

-This Suite on the top floor has two Queen beds, four single beds, and private bathroom.
-The bedroom balcony looks out onto Indian Mountain, while the front room floor-to-ceiling windows overlook Turnagain Arm.
-The bedroom and living room are separated by curtained French doors.
+The 'Scissors Room' on the top floor has two queen beds, four single beds, and an en-suite bathroom.
+The bedroom balcony looks out onto Indian Mountain, while an attached second room has a comfortable leather couch & chair, a heavy wood game table that seats six, and floor-to-ceiling windows overlooking Turnagain Arm.